 Bed and Breakfast.
-A single-one-unit detached dwelling containing five or less rooms for rent on a temporary basis for a maximum of 10 occupants where meals may be served to guests.
+A single dwelling containing five or less rooms for rent on a temporary basis for a maximum of 10 occupants where meals may be served to guests.
 This use shall not include any use better classified as a Maritime Inn Hotel or Country Inn.